ZakHollows/PC-build-and-troubleshooting/README.md

 # What I learned

 * Types of connections through generations
-* Power supply requirements and headroom for futur proofing
+* Power supply requirements and headroom for future proofing
-* Types of screws for different components and how they overlap
+* Types of screws for different components and how they overlap with other parts and thier installation
 * Application and cleaning of thermal paste
 * Choosing fan direction for positive/negative airflow
 * Installation of all parts and thier wiring